-Craig Russell is in his fourth year as head men’s hockey coach at Plymouth State in 2013-14, and his 15th year with the Panther hockey program.
-He played four seasons in a Panther uniform, served five years as assistant coach, two as associate head coach, and in 2010 became the eighth head coach in the program’s 40years.
+Craig Russell begins his tenth season as head men’s ice hockey coach at Plymouth State in 2019-20, and his 21st year with the Panther hockey program overall.
+Russell played four seasons in a Panther uniform, served five years as assistant coach and two as associate head coach before becoming the program’s eighth head coach in 2010.

 Russell has enjoyed incredible success during his nine seasons, boasting an overall record of 157-64-22 (.691).
 He has led the Panthers to at least a share of seven Massachusetts State Collegiate Athletic Conference (MASCAC) regular season titles and three MASCAC Tournament championships and NCAA Tournament appearances.
 PSU has advanced to the MASCAC Tournament title game in seven of his nine seasons.

 He guided the 2011-12 Panthers to the first MASCAC regular season and tournament titles, the first championship in the then 40-year history of the program.
 He duplicated the feat in 2014-15 and then again last winter.